TheBoxyBear/charttools/docs/FileFormats/midi.md

 ### Drums Tracks

+These are the tracks for drums.

-This includes `PART DRUMS` and `PART REAL_DRUMS_PS`.
+- `PART DRUMS` - Standard 4-Lane, 4-Lane Pro, and 5-Lane Drums
+- `PART REAL_DRUMS_PS` - Phase Shift's Drums Real

 #### Drums Notes

-Notes/markers:
+Gems/markers:

 - 127 - 2-Lane (Special) Roll Marker
   - Only applies to Expert unless velocity is between 50 and 41, then it will show up on Hard as well
 - 126 - 1-Lane (Standard) Roll Marker
   - Only applies to Expert unless velocity is between 50 and 41, then it will show up on Hard as well
-- 124 - BRE/Fill Marker 1
+- 124 - Big Rock Ending/Fill Marker 1
-- 123 - BRE/Fill Marker 2
+- 123 - Big Rock Ending/Fill Marker 2
-- 122 - BRE/Fill Marker 3
+- 122 - Big Rock Ending/Fill Marker 3
-- 121 - BRE/Fill Marker 4
+- 121 - Big Rock Ending/Fill Marker 4
-- 120 - BRE/Fill Marker 5
+- 120 - Big Rock Ending/Fill Marker 5
-  - All 5 must be used to mark an SP activation fill, along with a `[coda]` event on the EVENTS track to initiate a Big Rock Ending instead.
+  - All 5 must be used as a chord to mark an SP activation fill, along with a `[coda]` event on the EVENTS track if this is to initiate a Big Rock Ending instead.
 - 116 - Star Power/Overdrive Marker
 - 112 - Green Tom Marker
 - 111 - Blue Tom Marker